 If you live in a colder environment, where temperature can go below 25 °F (-3.9 °C), You should plant it in a container.
 Because it is not cold hardy and you'll be able to bring it inside in winter.

 It grows well in a brighter area where it gets about 4 to 6 hours of sunlight.
-But avoid exposing to direct sunlight for a longer time if you live in a hot environment.
+But avoid exposure to direct sunlight for a longer time if you live in a hot environment.

 How to Propagate Cotyledon Tomentosa "Bear's Paw"

-"Bear's Paw" can be propagated by seeds, leaf and stem cuttings.
+"Bear's Paw" can be propagated by seeds, leaf, and stem cuttings.
 Propagation by leaf cuttings should be avoided by beginners because it is difficult.
 While propagation by stem cuttings and seeds is easier.

 Propagate by Seeds

-To grow by seeds, place the seeds in well-draining succulent soil.
+To grow by seeds, place the seeds in well-draining succulent and cactus soil.
 Water them when the soil dries out.
 If you are not living in a cooler area, you can place the seeds outdoor.
 Otherwise, do it indoors with grow lights.

 Seeds sowing should be in its active growth seasons, better in the spring season.